tcaldaro/Tina-Caldarone-Portfolio/README.md

   "You can never be overdressed or overeducated"
     -Oscare Wilde

-  “And in the end, the love you take is equal to the love you make”
+  “...The love you take is equal to the love you make”
     -The Beatles

   "If you aren’t gonna say exactly how and what you feel, you might as well not say anything at all.”